UniTN-Mechatronics/arduino-encoder-board/README.md

 ###EncoderBoard library

-In this library has been included *arduino.h* library.
+In this library, *arduino.h* library has been included.

 **FUNCTIONS:**